Limitations and Improvements of the Intelligent Driver Model (IDM): Improvements for the IDM

 therefore, there exists some small time interval $[0, t_1]$ such that for every $t \in [0, t_1]$, $v(t) <0$.
 During the time interval $[0, t_1]$, the distance between the two vehicles is

 \end{example} Thus, for every $t\in [0, t_1]$,

 Note that $\dot{v} \colon [0, t_1] \mapsto \mathbb{R}$ is strictly increasing.
-Without loss of generality, we assume that the initial velocity of the leading vehicle is $\vl_{0}=0$ and the acceleration of the leading vehicle is $u=2$.
+Without loss of generality, we assume that the initial velocity of the leading vehicle is $\vlz=0$ and the acceleration of the leading vehicle is $u=2$.
 Then for every $t \in [0, t_1]$,

-In particular, as illustrated in \cref{fig:Example5.3}, we have, $t_1$ increases as $\varepsilon$ decreases.
+In particular, as illustrated in \cref{fig:Example5.3}, we have that $t_1$ increases as $\varepsilon$ decreases.
 That is, the smaller the initial distance between the two vehicles, the longer it takes the following vehicle to recover its positive velocity.

 Another example illustrates the projected velocity model numerically with regard to other scenarios: \begin{example}[Velocity projected IDM] As can be observed the actual velocity in all the three different scenarios is bounded from below by zero and the solution exists on the entire time horizon considered.
 However, the projection operator leads to the problem that the follower waits too long until they speed up.
 This can be observed in particular in \cref{fig:projected_IDM_large_spacing_0,fig:projected_IDM_large_spacing} where the distance of the two vehicles after both have started speeding up (\(t\approx 5\)) is approximately around \(8.5\) which is quite far from the comfortable vehicle distance \(s_{0}\) and thus leading to a too large distance.
-Same can be observed in \cref{fig:projected_IDM_large_spacing_2} for smaller time.
+Here we use the free-flow acceleration as following Same can be observed in \cref{fig:projected_IDM_large_spacing_2} for smaller time.

 \end{example}